Celebrate Halloween with these spooky Huluween originals

 Get set for October, everyone!
-We're on the home stretch now.
+2020 is on the home stretch now.
 Hulu's ready to break out the decorative headstones and jack-o-lanterns because it's Hulu-ween, baby!

 To mark the occasion, Hulu has a couple of really great originals coming our way.
 Marvel's Helstrom is some magical antihero fun, and it's coming on Oct.
 16. Horror/satire Bad Hair, coming on the 23rd, features a stellar cast that includes Lena Waithe, Laverne Cox and James Van Der Beek.
 Monsterland, dropping on the 2nd, is an anthology series based on Nathan Ballingrud's North American Lake Monsters stories, and it's sure to be the perfect spooky treat.
 Check out the trailer below: